Are you an adviser? Go to Unbiased Pro

 Things to note about JISAs

-• There are restrictions on how much you can put into a junior ISA each year, and it's significantly less than traditional ISAs – the annual limit is £9,000 in the 2024/25 tax year.
+• There are restrictions on how much you can put into a junior ISA each year and it's significantly less than adult ISAs – the annual limit is currently £9,000 per child and has been frozen at this level until 2030.
 So keep track of how much you contribute so that you don't go over this limit.
-(That said, if you have kids and have used up your own ISA allowance, using their JISA allowance in addition can give the family some added savings capacity.)
+(That said, if you have kids and have used up your own ISA allowance, you may decide to top up their ISA to increase the amount of money the family can save tax-free).

 • Parents or guardians with parental responsibility can open a junior ISA and manage the account, but the money belongs to the child.
 Once open, anyone can contribute, so it's perfect for family and friends to gift money over time.

-• The child can take control of the account when they turn 16 but, as a junior ISA is a long-term option, they cannot withdraw the money until they turn 18.
-Once you've paid into it, it's no longer legally yours but your child's.
+• Children can take control of their account when they turn 16 but cannot withdraw the money until they turn 18.
+Once you've paid into it, it's legally your child’s money.

 • As the money is your child's, when they're able to access it, it's up to them how they spend it.
 Parents who set up the plan might have had it in mind that the investment would pay towards university fees.
 Your child, however, may have other ideas about how they want to splash their cash.
-That said, most families should be able to come to some arrangement here.
+That means it’s important for parents to discuss family finances with their children and talk about their options, when they turn 18.

 • Each child can have one junior cash ISA and one junior stocks and shares ISA, and it's possible to transfer each between different providers.